0x60df/loophole/README.md

 the completing key is the key sequence for `keyboard-quit`.
-The reason why `keyboard-quit` is employed is that built-in keyboard macro system treat the key sequence for `keyboard-quit` as just `keyboard-quit` not the part of keyboard macro.
+The reason why `keyboard-quit` is employed is that built-in keyboard macro system treat the key sequence for `keyboard-quit` as just `keyboard-quit`, not the part of keyboard macro.
 It can be changed by the following line.

 ``` emacs-lisp